Shareable Discount Links: The Complete Email & SMS Strategy Guide

 If your discount code has more uses than emails sent, you have a leakage problem.
 Every use above your list size is margin you didn't intend to give away.
 This is the clearest sign your Shopify discount URL is being shared.

 Shareable discount links are an improvement over codes-in-email.
 They reduce friction, increase CTR, and work great on mobile.
-For quick campaigns with small lists, they're fine.
+For quick campaigns with small lists, they get the job done.

 But they create new problems.
 Homepage landing breaks context.
 Shared links mean leaked margin.
-No urgency means procrastination.
-And everyone gets the same offer, whether they need it or not.
+No way to stack free shipping or gifts.
+And your analytics stop at "how many times was this code used."

-- Discount links reduce friction — One click beats copy-paste-hope, especially on mobile.
+- Basic discount links reduce friction — One click beats copy-paste-hope, especially on mobile.

 The Bottom Line: